 Just to the left of the WIDE indicator is an indicator that shows if the preamplifier is active and if so, at what level.
-A complete description of the preamplifier control can be found starting in section 20.9, Using the Receive RF Gain/Preamplifiers.
+A complete description of the preamplifier control can be found starting in section 22.9, Using the Receiver RF Gain/Preamplifiers.

-To the left of the preamplifier indicator is an indicator for whether the Panadapter is on a Transverter (XVTR) band.
-A complete description of how to setup for XVTR operation can be found in section 21, How to Configure Transverters.
+If the Panadapter is on a Transverter (XVTR) band, an indicator appears to the left of the preamplifier indicator.
+A complete description of how to setup for transverter operation can be found in section 24, How to Configure Transverters.

-9.5 HOW TO CHANGE THE SIGNAL MAGNITUDE SCALE OF A PANADAPTER

-The maximum and minimum amplitude displayed in each Panadapter may be adjusted.
-Tapping the or down arrows displayed along the left edge of the Panadapter increases or decreases, respectively, in 10 dB increments, the maximum amplitude displayed.
+10.5 HOW TO CHANGE THE SIGNAL MAGNITUDE SCALE OF A PANADAPTER up or down arrows displayed along the left edge of the Panadapter increases or decreases, respectively, in 10 dB increments, the maximum amplitude displayed.
 You may also adjust the minimum amplitude by touching and dragging the vertical axis on the right side of the panadapter.
 This will effectively adjust where the noise floor is positioned within the Panadapter.
 The radio remembers these settings by band so that future switches to the band will restore these settings.